REACH laboratory analysis services

 What is REACH?

-Sharing information under REACH
+Information sharing under REACH

-The REACH analysis requires manufacturers to identify and assess the risks associated with the production, use and disposal of chemical substances.
-They must also communicate this information to ECHA (the European Chemicals Agency) and to their customers in the supply chain.
-Compliance with REACH ensures that chemical substances are used safely throughout their life cycle, from production to disposal.
+The REACH analysis requires manufacturers to identify and assess the risks associated with the production, use, and disposal of chemical substances.
+They must also communicate this information to the ECHA (European Chemicals Agency) and to their customers in the supply chain.
+Compliance with REACH ensures that chemical substances are used safely throughout their lifecycle, from production to disposal.

 Which substances are concerned?

-• Finished products: objects that contain chemical substances as an integral part of their structure (clothing, furniture, electronic equipment) are concerned.
+• Finished products: articles that contain chemical substances as an integral part of their structure (clothing, furniture, electronic equipment) are concerned.
 If these articles release chemical substances under certain conditions, these substances must be registered.

-Why carry out a REACH laboratory analysis?
+Why carry out REACH analysis in a laboratory?

 Legal compliance: the REACH regulation requires companies that manufacture, import or use chemical substances in the EU to ensure that these substances do not harm human health or the environment.